voschezang/coding-handbook/quotes.md

     * But do gradually reduce exposure to uncooperative participants.
 * It is't necessary to continue after reaching a _good enough_ point.
 Perfection leads to [overfitting](https://en.wikipedia.org/wiki/Overfitting).
     * Only unicorns are perfect.
+    * Continuous improvement is better than delayed perfection.
 * Think in possibilities rather than limitations.
 * Be wary of [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost), [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost), false [dilemma's](https://en.wikipedia.org/wiki/False_dilemma), generalizations and other [fallacies](https://en.wikipedia.org/wiki/List_of_fallacies).
 Cutting your losses may be more effective than optimizing your wins.
 * When explaining phenomena, consider [all types of causes](https://en.wikipedia.org/wiki/Four_causes) and place them in the [dimensions](https://de.wikipedia.org/wiki/Attributionstheorien) `internal-external, stable-unstable, global-local`.